Looking for a left handed D’Angelico guitar? You’re in the right place!

 Mercer Grand Auditorium

 D’Angelico have put some serious effort into the design of their site – perhaps a little too much!
 It looks great and is super slick, but it’s possibly the slowest loading website I’ve ever encountered.
-There is no lefty specific section, but the spec list for each guitar does clearly show whether or not it is available left handed.
+There is no left handed D’Angelico guitar section, but the spec list for each guitar does clearly show whether or not it is available left handed.

 For more information: